 We can also do a lot to downsize the financial industry with a modest financial transactions tax.
 A fee of 0.1 percent would eliminate a huge amount of wasteful transactions while having virtually no impact on productive investment.
 It would also radically reduce the money going to high-frequency traders and others engaged in speculative trading.

 Making the World Safe and Good for Ordinary Workers

 The sort of restructuring of the market described here would mean much less money going to the rich and very rich.
 That means they will be pulling away fewer resources for lavish lifestyles since their lifestyles would have to be somewhat less lavish.
 That leaves more money for everyone else.

 I wrote a piece last year pointing out that in the three decades from 1938 to 1968, the minimum wage not only kept pace with prices, it also rose in step with productivity.
 This means that as the country got richer, so did the workers at the bottom rungs of the wage ladder.

 In the years since 1968, the minimum wage has not even kept pace with prices, so that a worker getting $7.25 an hour in 2022 can buy far less than a worker earning the minimum wage in 1968.
-However, if the minimum wage had continued to keep pace with productivity growth, it would have been more than $26 an hour in 2021.
-(It would be over $27 an hour today.)
+However, if the minimum wage had continued to keep pace with productivity growth, it would have been more than $23 an hour in 2021.

 We have implemented a set of policies that give large amounts of money to people in a position to benefit from patent and copyright monopolies, to CEOs and other top management, and to a favored few in the financial industry.
 These groups will fight like crazy to prevent these policies from being reversed.